BioKIC/symbiota-docs/content/coll_manager/paleo/_index.md

  # Paleo Module

- {{< notice info >}}
 The "Paleo Module" is a non-standard module available for collections in Symbiota portals that contain records of fossil specimen occurrences.
-This module is activated on a **per-collection** basis (i.e. not per portal).
+This module is activated on a **per-collection** basis (i.e. not per portal) and appears as an additional form within the Occurrence Editor.
 Contact your portal administrator to have this module activated for your Symbiota portal.
- {{</ notice >}}

  ![Paleo Module for Symbiota Portals](/symbiota-docs/images/paleo_module.png)